tompave/dateless_time/README.md

 This gem aims to fix this.
 Drawing inspirations from the Unix time format, it stores static time values as the number of seconds since midnight.
+It generates static and date-independent time values, that don't care about timezones or DST.

 As easy as pie.